 (Adds analyst quotes, details throughout; updates prices)

-The U.S. dollar rallied against a basket of
+The data helped push the U.S. dollar higher against a

-U.S. crude prices settled 1.9 percent higher at
+U.S. crude oil futures settled 0.5 percent lower at